Battle of Collecchio: German 148th Infantry Division

 On 25 September 1943, General Otto Fretter-Pico took command of the 148th Infantry Division and led it for the rest of the war.
 In August 1944, the division was in action against the Allied Operation Dragoon, the invasion of southern France.
 In late October 1944, the division was transferred to northern Italy.
-In December 1944, the 148th Division struck decisively against the Americans in the Apennine Mountains in Operation Wintergewitter (Winter storm), causing serious disruption despite being out-numbered and inferior in weapons to the allies.
+In December 1944, the 148th Division struck decisively against Allied positions in the Apennine Mountains in Operation Wintergewitter (Winter storm), causing serious disruption despite being outnumbered and inferior in weapons to the Allies.

 However, by the end of March the German army was in an impossible situation.
-It suffered from an acute lack of supplies, total domination of the skies by the Americans, and large and rapidly growing partisan forces.
+It suffered from an acute lack of supplies, total domination of the skies by Allied air forces, and large and rapidly growing partisan forces.
 By 23 April, the situation for German forces in Italy was desperate.
 The partisans had taken Parma, Fiume had been occupied by Tito's Yugoslav forces and French units had entered Italy from the west.
 The 148th Division, which had been based around the Gulf of Genoa, made a last effort to break out to the north across the Po Valley.